What is Aquisition Management?

 • It involves the acquisition of another company or merging with another organization.

-• Typically involves complex negotiations, due diligence, and legal procedures.
+• Typically, it involves complex negotiations, due diligence, and legal procedures.

 • It aims to expand the organization’s capabilities and market reach or diversify its portfolio.